-SW 348 consists of six mandatory components.
+SW 448 consists of six mandatory components.
 All components must be successfully completed for a student to receive a passing grade:

 - 1) Satisfactory attendance and participation in a two-day practicum orientation/skills review prior to commencement of practicum. - 2) Satisfactory attendance and participation in weekly integrative seminars. - 3) Satisfactory attendance and participation in practicum agency.
-225 hours. - 4) Three meetings between student, Practicum Supervisor and Practicum Coordinator to structure and evaluate the practicum placement. - 5) Completion of Learning Agreement activities to demonstrate competencies.
-Students must achieve an average of 70% (3.5 on a 5 point scale) on their final evaluation. - 6) 70% final mark on written assignments described in this course outline learning are all required for a student's success in this course.
-Readings and assignments are to be completed on schedule, punctuality for class is required, and full engagement in experiential learning within class time is mandatory.
+475 hours. - 4) Three meetings between student, Practicum Supervisor and Practicum Coordinator to structure and evaluate the practicum placement. - 5) Completion of Learning Agreement activities to demonstrate competencies.
+Students must achieve an average of 70% (3.5 on a 5 point scale) on their final evaluation. - 6) 70% final mark on written assignments described in this course outline.